lemesherry/lemesherry/README.md

 ### What Drives Me:

-##### I'm an ardent advocate for open-source software and a devoted user of Arch Linux.
+##### I'm an ardent advocate for open-source software and a devoted user of Arch Linux (but currently I use macOS).
 My workspace is a canvas for innovation, where I joyfully dive into new technologies, especially those that spark fresh game ideas.

 ##### One of my core principles is crafting code that's not just comprehensible by computers but, more importantly, by fellow humans.
 I hold dear the wisdom of Martin Fowler, who once said, `”`Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand.`”`